 Vegetables are a must-have ingredient for a healthy smoothie.
 Just ensure that you don’t dive into bitter greens like kale first.
 Start out with vegetables that have an easy-to-mask flavor like spinach, cauliflower, and cabbage to avoid the temptation of lacing your smoothies with too much sugar.

-3. Do blend in some healthy protein and fat
+3. Do blend in some healthiest smoothies protein and fat

 We are making a healthy smoothie, and that can’t be if it lacks some protein in it.